(Re)solving the Complex Multiscale Morphology and V-shaped Spectral Energy Distribution of a Newly Discovered Strongly Lensed Little Red Dot in A383: Abstract

 \section{Abstract}

-We present a luminous Little Red Dot (LRD) at $z=6.027$, doubly imaged by the galaxy cluster Abell 383 and observed with JWST/NIRCam.
-The source shows the characteristic “V-shaped’’ SED and pronounced Balmer break that define the LRD population.
-Owing to its large magnifications, $\mu\sim11$ for image S1 and $\mu\sim7$ for S2, the system is exceptionally bright and highly stretched, providing a rare, spatially resolved view of an LRD.
+We present a luminous "little red dot" (LRD) at $z$ = 6.027, doubly imaged by the galaxy cluster A383 and observed with the James Webb Space Telescope (JWST) NIRCam.
+Owing to its large magnifications, $\mu$ $\sim$ 11 for image A383-LRD1A and $\mu$ $\sim$ 7 for A383-LRD1B, the system is exceptionally bright and highly stretched, providing a rare, spatially resolved view of an LRD.
 The images reveal a complex morphology with a compact red dot, a spatially offset blue dot, and faint emission bridging and surrounding the two.
-After correcting for lensing, we find that both dots are extremely small but resolved, with rest-frame UV sizes of $\sim 20$ pc (red) and $\sim60$ pc (blue).
-These compact dots are embedded in a more extended, line-dominated cloud traced most clearly in F356W ([OIII]+H$\beta$), which reaches scales of order $\sim$1 kpc.
-SED decomposition shows that the blue component has a flat UV continuum consistent with a young stellar population, whereas the red component has a steep red SED that can be interpreted as either an evolved stellar population with high stellar mass ($\log M_\star/M_\odot>10$) or a reddened AGN.
-If this object is representative of the LRD population, our results imply that the V-shaped SEDs of LRDs do not arise from individual compact sources but instead from the superposition of two physically distinct components.
-Separated by only $\sim300$ pc in the source plane, these components would blend into a single compact source in unlensed observations with the canonical LRD colors.
-This system therefore provides a rare opportunity to resolve the internal structure of an LRD and to gain direct insight into the physical nature of this population.
+After correcting for lensing, the blue and red dots have rest-frame UV and optical sizes of $\sim 60$ pc and $\lesssim 150$ pc, respectively, while extended emission traced most clearly in F356W ([O\,III]+H$\beta$) reaches scales of order $\sim 1$ kpc.
+Spatially resolved spectral energy distribution (SED) analysis reveals that the characteristic V-shaped SED arises from the superposition of a flat UV continuum from the blue dot, consistent with a young stellar population, and a steep red SED from the red dot, which, based on Hubble Space Telescope+JWST photometry alone, admits a straightforward stellar interpretation as a massive, heavily dust-attenuated component.
+However, this interpretation is challenged by Atacama Large Millimeter/submillimeter Array dust continuum upper limits, suggesting a nonstellar origin such as dense gas configurations.
+Separated by only $\sim$ 300 pc in the source plane, these components would blend into a single compact source in unlensed observations with the canonical LRD colors.
+This system therefore provides a rare opportunity to resolve the internal structure of an LRD and to begin unraveling the physical nature of this population.

 \keywords{cosmology: observations — galaxies: evolution — galaxies: formation}